 🔎 Dig deeper: 26 Weeks Pregnant: What to Expect

-Your uterus is now the size of a basketball, and inside your baby is the size of a cabbage and more than a foot long.
+Your uterus is now the size of a basketball, and inside your baby is the size of a cauliflower and more than a foot long.

 You might find that this week your new outie belly button starts to protrude even more, and you start to experience insomnia.